cern-en-mme/FLUKAToANSYS/README.md

 It was patched in 2014 by CERN developer Paolo GRADASSI.

-Finally it was released in 25.01.2016 by CERN (EN/MME-EDS section, Alessandro BERTARELLI) under the Library GNU LESSER GENERAL PUBLIC LICENSE v.3
+Finally it was released in 25.01.2016 by CERN (EN/MME-EDS section, Alessandro BERTARELLI) under the GNU LESSER GENERAL PUBLIC LICENSE v.3

 Copyright CERN 2015